Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: Experiments

 \subsection{Main Results}

 For the comparisons below, we use all the default settings except the number of examples $N$.
 We set $N$=20 for OK-VQA and A-OKVQA and respectively set $N$=7 and $N$=16 for ScienceQA and TextVQA as they need extra hint and OCR tokens.
-By instantiating Prophet with two VQA models, we obtain Prophet (MCAN) and Prophet (mPLUG). \\ \textbf{Comparative results on OK-VQA.} Table \ref{sota} contains the comparisons of our Prophet and existing state-of-the-art methods on OK-VQA.
+By instantiating Prophet with two VQA models, we obtain Prophet (MCAN) and Prophet (mPLUG).
+Finally, we report the result of Prophet++ (mPLUG) on all the datasets to compare with Prophet (mPLUG). \\ \textbf{Comparative results on OK-VQA.} Table \ref{sota} contains the comparisons of our Prophet and existing state-of-the-art methods on OK-VQA.
 The table is split into three sections.
-The first section lists the retrieval-based methods leveraging external KBs \cite{mucko,conceptbert,krisp,vrr,mavex,trig}.
+The first section lists the retrieval-based methods leveraging external KBs \cite{krisp,mavex,trig}.
 The second section contains the methods that are directly pretrained on a large-scale multimodal corpus \cite{unifiedio,flamingo,pali}.
-The last section shows the methods that incorporate the large language model GPT-3, which is publicly available via an online API \cite{pica,kat,revive,promptcap}.
+The last two sections show the methods that incorporate the GPT-3 and GPT-4o \cite{pica,kat,revive,promptcap}, which are accessible via online APIs.